plavin/sst-core-hive/util.patrick/building_sst_on_hive.md

 export SST_CORE_ROOT=$HOME/scratch/src/sst-core
 ```

 Now you are ready to run `./autogen.sh`.
 After it has run, you can use the regular installation guide to tell you how to run `./configure`.
+I used `gcc 4.8.5` to build `sst-core`.

 If you now run `make all` in Step 5, you'll find that it `ld` fails because it can't find `libintl`.
 This library is part of Gnu's `gettext` and is suspiciously missing from Hive, even though the header `libintl.h` exists in `/usr/local/include`.
 The fix for this is simply to remove the the linker commands `-lintl`.
 The following script will do that for you.
 Run it from the project root.